๐Ÿค”Intro to Philosophy

 Why This Matters

-Philosophy isn't just one big subject—it's a family of interconnected disciplines, each asking fundamentally different questions about reality, knowledge, values, and reasoning.
-When you're tested on introductory philosophy, you're expected to do more than name these branches; you need to understand what type of question each branch addresses and how they relate to one another.
-Exam questions often ask you to identify which branch a particular problem belongs to, or to explain how insights from one area (say, epistemology) shape debates in another (like ethics or philosophy of science).
+Philosophy isn't just one big subject.
+It's a family of interconnected disciplines, each asking fundamentally different questions about reality, knowledge, values, and reasoning.
+In an intro course, you're expected to do more than name these branches; you need to understand what type of question each branch addresses and how the branches relate to one another.
+Exam questions often ask you to identify which branch a particular problem belongs to, or to explain how insights from one area (say, epistemology) shape debates in another (like ethics).

 Think of these branches as different lenses for examining human experience.
-Some focus on what exists (the ontological questions), others on how we know (the epistemic questions), and still others on how we should act (the normative questions).
-As you study, don't just memorize definitions—ask yourself: "What kind of question is this branch trying to answer?"
-That's the skill that will serve you on multiple-choice questions, short answers, and essays alike.
+Some focus on what exists (ontological questions), others on how we know (epistemic questions), and still others on how we should act (normative questions).
+As you study, don't just memorize definitions.
+Ask yourself: "What kind of question is this branch trying to answer?"
+That skill will serve you on multiple-choice questions, short answers, and essays alike.

 The Foundational Questions: What Exists and What Can We Know?